WhatisRT/CIPs/CIP-1694/README.md

 * ratifying a CIP
 * deciding on the genesis file for a new ledger era
 * recording initial feedback for future governance actions
+* determining community preparedness for a proposed hard fork

 ### Hard-Fork initiation